DDDCai/2019ShenZhenBusNetwork/README.md

 B.RUN IT

-    You can run the program by compile the .c or just run the .py.
+    You can run the program by compiling the .c or just running the .py.

     The example codes have been writen as notes in both .c and .py.